 1. Define Your Activities Clearly

-When you are setting upa timesheet system it is essential that there’s a clear definition of what needs to be done at what time on a project.
+When you are setting up a timesheet system it is essential that there’s a clear definition of what needs to be done at what time on a project.
 One of the most effective ways of doing this is through the process of “modular decomposition”.
 This is when you start with the largest building blocks of your project and continue to break them down into smaller and smaller chunks.
-You’re probably familiar with this when it comes to putting together a WBS but the same principle applies for how you track time in a timesheet system.
+You’re probably familiar with this when it comes to putting together a WBS but the same principle applies for how you track time.

 Here’s an example that would work for a web development company.
 You would start at the highest level by defining a Phase for your project.
 Most web development projects would go through something like Sales > Plan > Design > Code > Test > Deploy > Maintain.
 This is the highest level of your project.